nitmws/odrl-wprofile-evaltest1/README.md

 ### State, Timeline, Rights

-The current state of this project is "close to final":
+The current state of this project is: complete
-* the evaluation of a Permission is complete, needs more testing
+* the evaluation of a Permission is complete
-* the evaluation of a Prohibition is complete, needs more testing
+* the evaluation of a Prohibition is complete
-* the evaluation of an Obligation is complete, needs more testing
+* the evaluation of an Obligation is complete

-Timeline: all evaluation features should be available in early October 2017.

 This project is published under the [MIT](https://opensource.org/licenses/MIT) license and copyrighted by [Michael Steidl/NewsIT](https://www.linkedin.com/in/michaelwsteidl)

+This project was adopted by [IPTC](https://iptc.org) as test implementation of the ODRL Candidate Release.